Spectrum Shareholders In Limbo As FDA Delays Rolontis Decision Date, Agrees To Discuss Poziotinib (NASDAQ:SPPI)

 In March 2019, Spectrum sold a portfolio of commercialised oncology and hematology assets, which had earned the company revenues of ~$76m in 2018, to Acrotech Biopharma, a subsidiary of Indian Pharma Aurobindo, in exchange for $160m cash plus regulatory and commercial sales milestones worth up to an additional $140m.

-The company subsequently reduced its headcount by 90 staff, and focused all of its attention on its remaining 2 oncology assets - Rolontis and Poziotinib, plus a Focused Interferon Therapeutics drug delivery platform - licensed from ImmunoGen, Inc. (NASDAQ:IMGN) in April 2019, with 2 early stage candidates targeting Non-Hodgkin's Lymphoma and solid and hematological malignancies, in exchange for a $2.8m upfront payment and up to $31m in milestone payments.
+The company subsequently reduced its headcount by 90 staff, and focused all of its attention on its remaining 2 oncology assets - Rolontis and Poziotinib, plus a Focused Interferon Therapeutics drug delivery platform - licensed from ImmunGene, Inc. in April 2019, with 2 early stage candidates targeting Non-Hodgkin's Lymphoma and solid and hematological malignancies, in exchange for a $2.8m upfront payment and up to $31m in milestone payments.

 Spectrum agreed to a deal with Hanmi Pharmaceutical in 2014 to acquire the worldwide rights (outside of Korea, China and Japan) to Rolontis, which leverages Hanmi's proprietary LAPSCOVERY technology, and to take overall financial responsibility for development of the drug, with Hanmi receiving tiered royalties on all commercial sales, up to $120m annually in sales milestones, plus regulatory milestone payments worth $10m, and ~300k shares of Spectrum stock.